areitan/Portfolio_April_Reitan/README_Portfolio_April_Reitan.md

 ### style.css

 1. I added variables for common properties to make managing some of the styling easier.
-2. I styled the header with a background image.
+2. I styled the header with a background image and used flex box to determine how the section should layout.
-3. I added a media query at the end of the file to help
+3. I added a media query at the end of the file so the website would display properly on different screen sizes.
-4. I added styling and flex for section classes.
+4. I added styling and flex for the about-me, work, and contact-me classes.
+All three of these classes have the same styling for consistency.
+5. Within the work section, I added a class I called grid to control the layout of the links to my work.
+6. I gave the first work link an image that is larger than the others.
-5. I added positioning and styling in order to place text from the HTML as a title or figure caption on top of my images which are links to my work.
+7. I added positioning and styling in order to place text from the HTML as a title or caption on top of the images which are links to my work.
 6. I styled the first application image to be larger than the others.
-7. I added a media query so that the page will display differently for different screen sizes.
+7. I added a media query at the end of the style.css file so that the page will display differently for different screen sizes.
-8. I added a pseudo-class ```:hover``` selector to my links and images to add a border and/or change the background color when the cursor hovers over them.
+8. I added a pseudo-class ```:hover``` selector to my links and images in my work and contact me sections to add a border and/or change the background color when the cursor hovers over them.

 ## How To Contribute